Tenafly, New Jersey: 2000 census

-There were 4,774 households, out of which 43.9% had children under the age of 18 living with them, 70.6% were married couples living together, 8.1% had a female householder with no husband present, and 19.0% were non-families.
-16.8% of all households were made up of individuals, and 9.3% had someone living alone who was 65 years of age or older.
+There were 4,774 households, out of which 43.9% had children under the age of 18 living with them, 70.6% were married couples living together, 8.1% had a female householder with no husband present and 19.0% were non-families.
+16.8% of all households were made up of individuals and 9.3% had someone living alone who was 65 years of age or older.
 The average household size was 2.86 and the average family size was 3.21.

-In the borough the age distribution of the population shows 28.3% under the age of 18, 4.7% from 18 to 24, 25.4% from 25 to 44, 26.4% from 45 to 64, and 15.2% who were 65 years of age or older.
+In the borough the age distribution of the population shows 28.3% under the age of 18, 4.7% from 18 to 24, 25.4% from 25 to 44, 26.4% from 45 to 64 and 15.2% who were 65 years of age or older.
 The median age was 41 years.
 For every 100 females, there were 92.9 males.
 For every 100 females age 18 and over, there were 87.5 males.

-2007 estimates state that the median income for a household in the borough was $109,887, and the median income for a family was $124,656.
+2007 estimates state that the median income for a household in the borough was $109,887 and the median income for a family was $124,656.
 Males had a median income of $92,678 versus $61,990 for females.
 The per capita income for the borough was $62,230.
 About 2.3% of families and 3.1% of the population were below the poverty line, including 4.7% of those under age 18 and 3.3% of those age 65 or over.

 Government

 Local government

 Tenafly is governed under a special charter granted by the New Jersey Legislature.
-This charter retains most aspects of the Borough form of government, with the addition of initiative, referendum, and recall features.
+This charter retains most aspects of the borough form of government, with the addition of initiative, referendum and recall features.
 The borough is one of 11 municipalities (of the 564) statewide that use a state-granted special charter.
-The governing body comprises a Mayor and a Borough Council comprising six council members, with all positions elected at-large on a partisan basis as part of the November general election.
-A Mayor is elected directly by the voters to a four-year term of office, and is eligible for re-election.
-The Borough Council comprises six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
-As the legislative body, the Borough Council adopts ordinances and resolutions, decides on appropriations, approves appointments made by the Mayor, determines policy, and establishes the functions of the various departments of the local government.
-Each Council member is chairperson of one of six standing committees.
-The Mayor presides over Council meetings, but only votes in case of a tie, and can cast a veto which can be overridden by a two-thirds vote of the Council.
+The governing body is comprised of a mayor and a borough council, with all positions elected at-large on a partisan basis as part of the November general election.
+A mayor is elected directly by the voters to a four-year term of office and is eligible for re-election.
+The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
+As the legislative body, the borough council adopts ordinances and resolutions, decides on appropriations, approves appointments made by the mayor, determines policy and establishes the functions of the various departments of the local government.
+Each council member is chairperson of one of six standing committees.
+The mayor presides over council meetings, but only votes in case of a tie and can cast a veto which can be overridden by a two-thirds vote of the council.